Benja-media/Ulink/README.md

 `name` Is your display name

 `photo` Is your avatar!
 This must be self hosted!
-Using your instagram profile photo will not work due to CORS!
+Using your instagram profile photo will not work due to CORS restrictions!

 ***Recomeded dimensions is 100x100px!***